 What a Standard QuickBooks P&L Won’t Tell You

-Using the P&L below, can you answer the following questions about the two largest expenses for law firms — occupancy and personnel expenses?
-(Download the PDF here.)
+Using the P&L above, can you answer the following questions about the two largest expenses for law firms — occupancy and personnel expenses?

-Unfortunately, you can’t answer those questions using the information in the sample P&L. Not only can’t you answer it with a quick glance at the expense portion of the statement, you won’t be able to answer them by spending a few minutes with the report and your calculator.
+Unfortunately, you cannot easily answer the questions using the information presented in the sample P&L. Indeed, not only can’t you answer the questions after a quick glance at the P&L, but you won’t even be able to answer them by spending a few minutes with the report and your calculator.
 This is because the default expense categories employed in this P&L are configured in a way that obfuscates that information.
 For example, the insurance line lumps together health insurance, workers’ compensation insurance, and E&O coverage.
 Thus, it effectively hides health insurance and workers’ comp costs.

-The second example employs two simple strategies to organize the same data in a much more informative way:
+The reason is that the second example employs two simple strategies that organize the same expenses in a much more informative way:

 - “Parent” accounts are created to organize similar expenses into broad and understandable categories.

-- Insurance is divided into logical subcategories such as such as health and workers’ comp insurance (a personnel expense) and professional liability insurance.
+- Insurance is divided into logical subcategories such as health and workers’ comp insurance (a personnel expense) and professional liability insurance.